• Home

 Frugal Camping: Use What You Have!

-Campgrounds offer bathrooms, water and when needed, electricity.
-It is 2015 after all, we may have a device or two that needs a recharge.
-Some larger campgrounds even have extra amenities like laundry, playgrounds and pools which, when you have kids, can be a blessing.
+Campgrounds offer bathrooms, water, and, when needed, electricity.
+It is 2021 after all, and most of us have a device or two that needs a recharge.
+Some larger campgrounds even have extra amenities like laundry, playgrounds, and pools which, when you have kids, can be a blessing.

 What You Need to Buy